stefan-epic/Zabbix-6.0-Api/README.md

 # Zabbix 6.0 API Library for C#

 This is a C# library designed to simplify interactions with the Zabbix API (version 6.0).
-It provides an intuitive way to perform operations such as creating, updating, deleting and getting entties for your Zabbix instance.
+It provides an intuitive way to perform operations such as creating, updating, deleting and getting entties for Zabbix.

 ## Still in Development
 Please note that this library is still under active development, there may be bugs.
 Your assistance in identifying and addressing these issues is greatly appreciated.